sabeer-narula/GirlsWhoCode/README.md

 ## Some of the workshops and classes that I taught

-### GWC Bits Intro Lesson 1: Introduction to Scratch for Elementary Schoolers
+### GWC Bits
-- **File:** GWC Bits Intro Lesson 1.pdf
 - A beginner's guide to Scratch, designed to spark interest in programming through interactive stories and games.
+We taught weekly classes to elementary school students over Zoom covering the fundamentals of Scratch and programming, and helped the students to create their own version of Flappy Bird.

-### GWC Bytes Advanced Lesson 7: Python Programming and Cryptography for Middle Schoolers
+### GWC Bytes
-- **File:** GWC Bytes Advanced Lesson 7.pdf
 - An advanced lesson on Python, focusing on more complex concepts suitable for middle school students ready to dive deeper into coding.
+Weekly classes for both beginners and advanced students, aimed to give students the tools they need for entering the programming world.

 ### GWC GitHub Slides: Using GitHub for College Members
 - **File:** GWC Github Slides.pdf